-Your credit score, a three-digit number, is one of the fastest ways lenders protect themselves against high financial risk associated with lending.
+Your credit score, a three-digit number, is one of the fastest ways lenders protect themselves against the high financial risk associated with lending.

 If their borrowers have an average credit score, lenders can choose to grant potential borrowers loans and credits.
-However, these loans and credits might come with high-interest rates with conditions that might not be too favorable.
+However, these loans and credits might come with high interest rates with conditions that might not be too favorable.

 Wondering what the anatomy of credit scores are?
 Well, sit tight and buckle up.
 Let’s take you on this financial journey.

 You already know that your credit scores make or mar your ability to take out loans from your lender.
 If you have a good score, you are well on your way to quickly getting credits with a reasonable interest rate.